kubernetes/kubernetes/docs/getting-started-guides/juju.md

 We can add minion units like so:

-    juju add-unit flannel # creates unit flannel/2 juju add-unit kubernetes --to flannel/2
+    juju add-unit flannel # creates unit flannel/2 juju add-unit lmktfy --to flannel/2

 ## Tear down cluster